-- Tim tells us that we can't generalize about war any more than we can generalize about peace.
-It's hell, but it's other things besides.
+- O'Brien tells us that we can't generalize about war any more than we can generalize about peace.
+It's hell, but it's other things besides that.
 Battles are grotesque, but also beautiful; napalm is devastating, but also astonishing.
 And after a battle, you feel immensely, wonderfully alive.

 - There's no clarity in war.
 Which means that no war story is ever completely true.

 - After Curt Lemon is killed, all the parts of him are hanging in a tree.
-Tim and Dave Jensen have to climb up the tree and throw all the bits down.
+O'Brien and Dave Jensen have to climb up the tree and throw all the bits down.

-- The gore is awful, but what really sticks in Tim's head is Jensen singing "Lemon Tree" while they're up there.
+- The gore is awful, but what really sticks in O'Brien's head is Jensen singing "Lemon Tree" while they're up there.

-- You can tell if a war story is true by if it you'd feel cheated if it hadn't happened.
+- You can tell if a war story is true by whether you'd feel cheated if it hadn't happened.
 If you'd feel betrayed by its untruth, then it's not true, even if it happened.
 If you wouldn't feel betrayed, then it's true, even if it didn't happen.

-- Tim thinks that the truth is that the sunlight killed Curt Lemon, not a rigged 105 round.
+- O'Brien thinks that the truth is that the sunlight killed Curt Lemon, not a rigged 105 round.
 Lemon must have believed that it was the sunlight.
-And Tim thinks that if he could get the story right, if he could describe it in just the right way, then we'd believe it, too.
+And O'Brien thinks that if he could get the story right, if he could describe it in just the right way, then we'd believe it, too.

-- OK, brace yourselves, because O'Brien's about to really screw with your heads:
+- Okay, brace yourselves, because O'Brien's about to really screw with your heads:

-- Tim thinks that she's an idiot, because she's missed the point.
+- O'Brien thinks that she's an idiot, because she's missed the point.
 It's not a war story, it's a love story.

-- Tim says that you can tell a true war story if you just keep on telling it.
+- O'Brien says that you can tell a true war story if you just keep on telling it.

-- And that it's not about war, exactly, it's about all the things that go into war – sunlight and love and memory and people who don't listen.
+- It's not about war, exactly, it's about all the things that go into war—sunlight and love and memory and people who don't listen.

 People who Shmooped this also Shmooped...